inzilico/tagSNP/README.md

 * **proc-clustag-02.py** post-process `*.out` file created with Clustag.
 Get the distribution of cluster sizes and mean values of r2 between tagSNP and other SNPs in a cluster.
 * **proc-clustag-03.py** defines the indexes of tagged SNPs given in `*.out` file.

-### gpart R package
+### gpart R package 1.2.0

-[gpart R package](https://github.com/sunnyeesl/BigLD?tab=readme-ov-file) is the implementation of BIG-LD approch, a block partition method based on interval graph modeling of LD bins which are clusters of strong pairwise LD SNPs, not necessarily physically consecutive.
+[gpart R package](https://bioconductor.riken.jp/packages/3.9/bioc/html/gpart.html) is the implementation of [BIG-LD](https://academic.oup.com/bioinformatics/article/34/3/388/4282661) approch, a block partition method based on interval graph modeling of LD bins which are clusters of strong pairwise LD SNPs, not necessarily physically consecutive.
-The [article](https://academic.oup.com/bioinformatics/article/34/3/388/4282661) provides more details on the method.

 * **vcf2gpart.R** converts vcf into geno/info files for gpart.
 The R package [VariantAnnotation](https://www.bioconductor.org/packages/release/bioc/html/VariantAnnotation.html) to process vcf file is required.